nvenayak/impact/docs/index.rst

 The impact framework helps scientists and engineers analyze data for characterizing microbial physiology.
 Data can be imported from analytical equipment such as HPLC and plate reader using native data formats.
-From here, data is parsed into a hierarchical data structure based on the logical organization of trials in an experiment, based on its identifying metadata.
-Then, this data can be used to generate visualizations using a plotting package, there are many options but we rely on plotly because it is mostly open-source, is written in js and provides interactivity within a browser, and provides numerous interfaces to other languages such as matlab and python.
+From here, data is parsed into a hierarchical data structure based on the logical organization of trials in an experiment and its identifying metadata.
+Then, this data can be used to generate visualizations using a plotting package, there are many options but we rely on plotly because it is mostly open-source, is written in js, provides interactivity within a browser, and provides numerous interfaces to other languages such as matlab and python.

-This documentation describes use of the core impact module, which does most of the heavy-lifting.
+This documentation describes the use of the core impact module, which does most of the heavy-lifting.
-Use of the module is demonstrated using the jupyter notebook, which is a web-based user interface allowing scientists to store prose describing experiments and code to analyze data and generate visualizations together, greatly increasing the transparency of data analysis.
+Use of the module is demonstrated using the jupyter notebook, which is a web-based user interface allowing scientists to store prose describing experiments and code used to analyze data and generate visualizations together, greatly increasing the transparency of data analysis.

 For first time users, visit :doc:`quick_install` to install the package.